 Thanks to Marice from Marcie in Mommy Land

-One of the best things for kids to do in Wellington is to take a ride on the little red Wellington cable car.
+One of the best things for kids to do in Wellington is to ride on the little red Wellington cable car.
 The cable car runs between Lambton Quay and Kelburn and at the top, you can take a stroll around the Wellington Botanic Gardens.
-Depending on the time of your visit you may also be able to take in a show at the Space Place planetarium.
+Depending on the time of your visit, you may also be able to take in a show at the Space Place planetarium.

 For animal lovers, there is a range of places to check out some wildlife.
-There is the Wellington Zoo as well as Zealandia where you can see a kiwi.
+There is the Wellington Zoo as well as Zealandia, where you can see a kiwi.

-There are plenty of other fun things to do in Wellington for kids including cruises, hiking and during the warmer months some stunning beaches.
+There are plenty of other fun things to do in Wellington for kids, including cruises, hiking and during the warmer months, some stunning beaches.

-Thanks to Melissa from Camp Essentials
+Thanks to Melissa from Queensland Camping

 Places to Visit: South Island, New Zealand with Kids